-CARB-X partners with accelerators around the world to provide scientific, technical and business support to CARB-X-funded product developers around the world.
-The Network is a one-of-a-kind source of knowhow and expertise in antibacterial drug development, diagnostics, business strategy and other areas essential to driving innovation and accelerating CARB-X’s growing portfolio of early development research projects.
+CARB-X partners with accelerators around the world to provide scientific, technical and business support to CARB-X-funded product developers.
+The Network is a one-of-a-kind source of knowhow and expertise in antibacterial drug development, diagnostics, business strategy and other areas essential to supporting CARB-X’s growing portfolio of early development research projects.

 BaselArea.swiss: BaselArea.swiss is the agency for promoting innovation and inward investment for the Basel region, one of the leading life sciences hubs and a major center for antibiotics research.
 BaselArea.swiss is backed by both public and private partners and supports entrepreneurs and companies in the implementation of their projects.
 Through its network of decision makers, innovators, researchers and experts, BaselArea.swiss provides access to knowledge and specialist know-how.
 Since 2017, the agency also manages BaseLaunch, a successful accelerator supporting groundbreaking therapeutics ventures with access to non-dilutive funding, industry access, expert knowledge, and infrastructure.
 BaselArea.swiss is located in Basel, Switzerland.

 BioInnovation Institute (BII): BII is an international initiative for research-based innovation and entrepreneurship, embracing every phase of a life-science start-up.
 BII, located in Copenhagen, Denmark, offers start-ups within medtech, biotech and pharma state-of-the art lab and office facilities, business acceleration programs, start-up business incubation, commercial support, unique funding opportunities and access to high-level mentoring and international networks.
 BII is an initiative of the Novo Nordisk Foundation, also the sponsor of the REPAIR Impact Fund.